methodgames/methodgames.github.io/roleplay.md

 - PVP Rules:
     - Players should be able to enter this area without being attacked immediately.
 Players in this zone may not attack players outside of it and vice versa.
 If a fight breaks out in a non-temporary PVP zone, the fight can continue until both parties leave the designated area.
 The new life rule does not apply to the PRZ or monuments that extend into the PRZ.
     - The work cart station in this zone is only considered PVP above ground.
+    - If the train tunnel entrance is located in the PRZ, PVP is only permitted when a player is outside the tunnel entrance and not underneath the tunnel entrance.

 - Transportation:
     - Locked vehicles found in this zone may be damaged to destroy locks.
     - Tugboats and campers located in the PRZ can be broken into and looted (explosives can be used).